-Once the individual's verification status is classified as "verified," the PHA may, at its discretion, remove and destroy copies of documentation accepted as evidence of social security numbers.
+Once the individual's verification status is classified as "verified," the ARHA may, at its discretion, remove and destroy copies of documentation accepted as evidence of social security numbers.
 The retention of the EIV Summary Report or Income Report is adequate documentation of an individual's SSN.

-Once an individual's status is classified as "verified" in HUD's EIV system, the PHA will remove and destroy copies of documentation accepted as evidence of social security numbers.
+Once an individual's status is classified as "verified" in HUD's EIV system, the ARHA may, at its discretion, remove and destroy copies of documentation accepted as evidence of social security numbers.